pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 if the download is quick.
 Otherwise, prepare the dataset manually, checking in the required artifacts and modifying the \_\_init\_\_.py script as needed to use them.

-- the easiest approach may be to run the dataloader an iteration, pickle its output, and check that file in
+- The easiest approach may be to run the dataloader an iteration, pickle its output, and check that file.
-- it's also fine to manually modify the raw data files to include only a small fraction, but make sure not to run the dataloader during train/eval measurements
+- It's also fine to manually modify the raw data files to include only a small fraction, but make sure not to run the dataloader during train/eval measurements.

 ### Making the benchmark code run robustly